Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 ## What is License Compatibility?

-In general, license compatibility refers to the fact that you can combine multiple programs of different licenses (which you do not hold the copyright for) as long as you adhere to the license.
+In general, license compatibility refers to the fact that you can combine multiple programs of different licenses (which you do not hold the copyright for) as long as you adhere to the licenses.
 For instance, you may take a BSD and an MIT licensed program and combine them into one proprietary program.
 You may then release this work under a proprietary license and impose any additional restrictions.
-However, you must still fulfill all the requirements of the licenses, which in this example at least requires the inclusion of the original copyright notices.
+However, you must still fulfill all the requirements of the licenses, which in this example requires the inclusion of both original copyright notices.
 Far from every license is compatible, as each obligation in the licenses must be fully followed. [p.
 161, 1]

 GPLv3 (and a similar clause in GPLv2) states that _"you may not impose any further restrictions on the exercise of the rights granted or affirmed"_, which limits its compatibility with other licenses.
 Therefore, one needs to be careful when claiming a license is compatible with GPL, possibly even if the license is listed as compatible by the FSF [p.
 160, 1].
+It is due to this clause, that GPLv3 code cannot be included in Apache projects, while the opposite (i.e. Apache code in GPLv3 projects) is allowed [4].

+Comment: GPLv2 and GPLv3 are not compatible.
+However, as it should be explicitly stated that _"GPL version 2 or any later version"_ can be used, the user or developer can decide which version to follow.
+As far as I understand, this has nothing to do with license compatibility but rather a type of multi-licensing.

 #### License Compatibility - Example of Use:

-First, if there are multiple contributors (copyright holders) to a project _all_ must agree if you are to change license (e.g., by signing a CLA beforehand).
+First, if there are multiple contributors (i.e. copyright holders) to a project, _all_ must agree if you are to change license (e.g., by signing a CLA beforehand).
 However, there is an exception.
 Namely, you are always allowed to switch to a compatible license [2] (details are described here: [3]).
 Of course, the old license still applies to the software at that earlier point.

 Second, when multiple compatible projects are merged, all licenses still apply to their respective parts.
-However, if you wish, the combined program can be _seen_ as licensed under the most stringent license present - assuming they are compatible.
+However, if you wish, the combined program can be seen as licensed under only the most stringent license present - assuming they are compatible.
-For instance, GPLv3 and Apache 2.0 are compatible, and together a combined work under these licenses could be seen as the strong copyleft GPLv3 [3].
+For instance, GPLv3 and Apache 2.0 are compatible (in one direction [4]), and together a combined work under these licenses could be seen as the strong copyleft GPLv3 [3].

 [1] - Andrew M. ST. Laurent (2004), Understanding Open Source and Free Software Licensing, ISBN 978-0596005818